 • A clear explanation of any diagnosis

-• A written report
+• A written report summarizing findings and outlining the initial treatment plan

-• Parent help or therapy
+• Parent support or therapy

 • School plans (like 504 or IEP)